We discuss the research on the endometriosis diet and whether or not the foods you eat can worsen or improve symptoms.

 Fiber has been shown to decrease estrogen levels by increasing its excretion from the body and decreasing its bioavailability (aka the extent to which it is absorbed in the body).
 A high fibre diet may thereby help to improve endometriosis symptoms by reducing pain and inflammation caused by higher estrogen levels.
 In addition, some research suggests that a high intake of high-fiber fruits and vegetables may also help to reduce the risk of developing endometriosis.
 Aim for 25-30 grams of fibre per day from foods such as whole grains, beans & legumes, nuts, seeds, fruits and vegetables.

 One of the ways in which you can help to reduce inflammation caused by endometriosis is by incorporating more omega 3 fats into your diet to hone in on their anti-inflammatory benefits.
 Research has even shown that consumption of omega-3 fats may help to inhibit endometrial cells and discourage their attachment to the endometrium.
+We also have evidence showing that higher amounts of EPA omega-3’s found in salmon, tuna, mackerel, sardines and algae are linked to less severe symptoms and pelvic pain, likely due to its impact on prostaglandins.
 So to get your dose of omega-3 fats and pain relief, be sure to load up on fatty fish such as salmon, herring, and mackerel, as well as nuts and seeds like walnuts, flax, and chia.

 Turmeric contains a compound called curcumin which has anti-inflammatory properties, and can thereby help to alleviate pain associated with endometriosis.
 One 2013 study on the effects of curcumin and endometriosis found that curcumin led to a decrease in the production of the estrogen hormone, estradiol.
 Since endometriosis is a condition dependent on estrogen for its maintenance, this compound may be helpful in hindering it.